 Wolfe’s next novel, A Man in Full (1998), was a hugely ambitious panorama of American life at the turn of the 21st century.
 It outsold even The Bonfire of the Vanities in hardcover.
 A collection of essays and short fiction, Hooking Up, appeared in 2000, and included the novella “Ambush at Fort Bragg,” previously serialized in Rolling Stone.

 Tom Wolfe’s third novel, I Am Charlotte Simmons, was published in 2004.
 In his 70s at the time, Wolfe set himself the difficult task of anatomizing the sexual mores of American college students.
 The result was simultaneously sobering and hilarious.
-From his pioneering work at the Herald Tribune to his latest fiction, Tom Wolfe has been an incomparably entertaining and insightful chronicler of the changing American scene.
-Year after year, his work wins new readers.
+In his last book, The Kingdom of Speech (2016), Wolfe challenged a prominent school of linguistic theory and proposed that the faculty of speech, rather than natural selection, has been the driving force of human development.
 In 2017, it was announced that Leonardo DiCaprio plans to produce a dramatic miniseries based on Wolfe’s The Right Stuff for the National Geographic channel.
+Tom Wolfe died in Manhattan at the age of 88.

 Tom Wolfe was already a bestselling author of nonfiction when he took modern American novelists to task in print for failing to mine the riches of the life around them.
 His critics claimed that the kind of social novel he proposed in his essay, “Stalking the Billion-Footed Beast,” was no longer possible, but Wolfe proved them wrong with his own first work of fiction, The Bonfire of the Vanities.
 A runaway bestseller, it is now recognized as the classic literary account of New York City in the boom years of the 1980s.